fanlia/xlsx2csv/README.md

 # xlsx2csv

-xlsx2csv for browser and nodejs
+xlsx2csv for browser and nodejs with performance considered

 ## Install